Andrew Mangiapane Game Preview: Flames vs. Sabres

 - He scored a goal in a game 16 times last season in 82 games played, including multiple goals once.

-- Mangiapane had an assist in 23 games last season out of 82 games played, including multiple assists three times.
+- In 23 of 82 games last season, Mangiapane had an assist -- and three of those games included multiple assists.

-- He has an implied probability of 51.2% to go over his point total based on the odds.
+- Mangiapane's odds on his point total prop carry an implied probability of 51.2% that he goes over.

-- Given his moneyline odds, Mangiapane has an implied probability of 33.3% of going over his assist prop bet.
+- The implied probability of Mangiapane going over his assist prop bet, based on the odds, is 33.3%.

 Sign up for Underdog fantasy today.